 Contact Us . . .

-If you have a business inquiry or are interested in purchasing a Virtual Field Trip ($250) or Tortoise email us at email@example.com.
+If you have a business inquiry, email us at firstname.lastname@example.org.

 If however, you have a question related to animal health or advice please do not contact us.
 We are unable to respond to questions of this nature due to the overwhelming volume we receive and the fact that it is not possible to properly diagnosis via email.
 If your critter has a problem, find a qualified veterinarian asap and get them the help they need.